wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 VSM is a reactive architecture.
 Views observe and render a stream of view states.
 The source of these view states are streams of observable data which are weaved and formed into the desired view states within the VSM models.

 If these observable repositories are shared between VSM views, then they will automatically update as the state of data changes.
-This helps significantly reduce the volume of code required to keep data in sync between views, and communicate changes in data state between views.
+This helps significantly reduce the volume of code required to keep data in sync between views and communicate changes in data state between views.

 These reactive data sources can use Combine Publishers to communicate changes in the state of data to any observer.
 Repositories can adapt in shape and behavior to best suit the type of data being shared and the behaviors associated with managing that data.